stoarca/phantesta/README.md

 ### async Phantesta.prototype.expectStable(page, target, name)

+ - `page` is one of:
- - `page` is the node-phantomjs page of which a screenshot is to be taken
+   - the node-phantomjs page of which a screenshot is to be taken
+   - the selenium driver of which a screenshot is to be taken
  - `target` is a selector used to target a portion of the page
  - `name` is a unique name for the snapshot